F5Bot alternative · Updated August 2026

 Work left to youEverything.
 You judge whether the person is a buyer, then write every reply from a blank box, then send.Review and send.
 The judging and the first draft are already done for you.

-For AI agentsNone on the free tool.
-The paid Ultra add-on exposes an API.An MCP server, a REST API and a CLI on every plan, so Claude Code or Cursor can pull and draft leads directly.
+For AI agentsNone on the free tier.
+Higher paid tiers add an API.An MCP server, a REST API and a CLI on every plan, so Claude Code or Cursor can pull and draft leads directly.

 Pricing, side by side